 Saint Augustine and Historic Florida

-The source also names Saint Augustine as a possible extension from Orlando.
+Saint Augustine can work as a possible extension from Orlando for travelers who want historic streets, coastal atmosphere, and a slower cultural setting.
 That choice gives travelers a different side of Florida, with historic streets, coastal atmosphere, and a slower cultural setting.
 It works best as a deliberate day rather than an afterthought.

 A Saint Augustine outing requires attention to driving time, meal planning, and how much walking the group wants.
 For this planning angle, Vacancy Rewards reviews help visitors decide whether that historic add-on fits the trip or whether the time would be better spent closer to the hotel.